Probate Registry opening hours are between 9.30am-4.30pm

 The CourtSA Grant Application form takes you through a series of questions so that the Court can assess your application.

-Be aware that the questions on CourtSA do not cover all possible situations and it may be that when your application is assessed further questions will be raised.
+Be aware that the questions on CourtSA do not cover all possible situations and it may be that when your application is assessed further issues will be raised.

-Your answers will be used in Court documents, so make sure you type them exactly as you would like the words to appear in the official documents.
+Your answers will be used in the Court generated documents, so make sure you type them exactly as you would like the words to appear in the official documents.

 As you fill out the form, you will be provided with information to help you as well as links to further information contained in this website.